Tesla US dealership disputes: North Carolina (6 store limit)

 Tesla's first store in North Carolina was in Raleigh.
 In 2016 the state would not grant Tesla a dealer license for a second location in Charlotte.
 A previous legislative bill that would allow six Tesla stores was shelved in 2017.
 In July 2019, a bill was passed allowing Tesla to operate a maximum of six stores, unlimited galleries and repair centers.

 Georgia (5 store limit)

 In 2015, Georgia Governor Nathan Deal signed a bill that allows Tesla to sell directly in the state and operate up to five stores.
 The provision allows direct sales for EV-only manufacturers without franchises that began sales in the state prior to 2015.

 Illinois (13 store limit)

 In 2019, the Illinois Secretary of State, the Illinois Automobile Dealers Association, and Tesla entered into an administrative consent order stating that Tesla could have up to thirteen dealer licenses in Illinois.

 States for which Tesla gained the right to mostly unrestricted direct sales

 New Hampshire (2013 law change)

 In 2013, New Hampshire passed legislation to allow auto manufacturers with no existing franchise dealer in the state to engage in direct sales.
+The first store in New Hampshire opened in 2025 in Londonderry.